 At the foot of the basement stairs in this "ultimate mancave" from Rae Duncan Interior Design, a dedicated wine area separate from the stocked bar seen above is united with the same navy blue paint.
-The wine corner includes handsome glass wine storage to display bottles, and a comfortable round table and upholstered chairs for lingering over a bottle.Continue to 3 of 11 below.
+The wine corner includes handsome glass wine storage to display bottles, a comfortable round table, and upholstered chairs for lingering over a bottle.Continue to 3 of 11 below.

 03 of 11

 A Lego Room With a Built-In Bar

 In this home remodel, Seattle-based design firm Board & Vellum transformed the basement into a bright, cheerful multi-purpose space with what it describes as "a bar fit for a bartender" and "three walls full of meticulously organized Lego bricks."Continue to 4 of 11 below.

 "We had a blast designing this small but mighty basement bar!" says Christina Kim of Christina Kim Interior Design.
 "Most basements don't get a ton of natural light so we fully committed to black-on-black finishes for drama and to keep things sophisticated."
 The designer used Benjamin Moore Wrought Iron paint for the cabinetry and Compac Unique Marquina for countertops and the wall behind the bar, with matte black Brizo plumbing fixtures and a black granite sink.
 "The shelves were styled with bits of glass and bright brass to reflect light," Kim says.
 "We used glam lighting and added a black grasscloth with gold rivets on the adjacent wall to tie it all together."Continue to 5 of 11 below.